Situation Outside NYC Hospital as Сoronavirus Cases in US Soar - Video

 Our website uses cookies to improve its performance and enhance your user experience.
 Through cookies, certain personal data is collected and may be stored temporarily.
 You can change your cookie settings through your browser.
 More info: Privacy Policy

-As of Sunday, the Johns Hopkins University Coronavirus Resource Centre has registered more than 121,100 coronavirus cases in the United States, with the death toll from COVID-19 surpassing 2,000 people.
+As of 3 April, the Johns Hopkins University Coronavirus Resource Center has registered more than 245,500 coronavirus cases in the United States, with the nation's death toll from COVID-19 surpassing 6,000 people.

-Live outside of New York City’s Elmhurst Hospital on Sunday as the number of coronavirus cases in the country has reached new heights: New York City alone has recorded 517 deaths from COVID-19, while over 100 fatalities have been reported elsewhere in New York state.
+Live outside of New York’s Elmhurst Hospital in Queens this Friday as the number of coronavirus cases in the US has reached new heights: New York City is the hotspot of the infection in the country with at least 1,500 COVID-19 fatalities registered so far.

 The United States is now the country with the highest number of confirmed coronavirus cases.
-Italy and China are second and third, respectively.
+Italy and Spain are second and third, respectively.

 The fact of registration and authorization of users on Sputnik websites via users’ account or accounts on social networks indicates acceptance of these rules.